How to Build CRUD API Using Flask MYSQL? – DevstringxDeepak Gautam

 REST or RESTful Methods

-HTTP methods are mapped to CRUD (create, read, update and delete) actions for a resource.
-Although you can make slight modifications such as making the PUT method to be create or update, the basic patterns are listed as follows.
+HTTP methods mapped to CRUD (create, read, update and delete) actions for a resource.
+Although you can make slight modifications such as making the PUT method to be created or updated, the basic patterns are listed as follows.

 - GET: Get/List/Retrieve an individual resource or a collection of resources.